Helen Warren DeGolyer Competition in American Bookbinding: New Dates and Conference Update

-Due to the continued pandemic restrictions on interstate travel and group gatherings, the Helen Warren DeGolyer Competition for American Bookbinding will be postponed.
-The competition, held every three years, coincides with an in-person conference held at Bridwell Library on the campus of Southern Methodist University in Dallas, TX.
-The conference includes workshops, a lecture from the most recent Helen Warren DeGolyer Competition winner about their completed binding, an exhibition of all the entries, and the announcement of the new award winners.
-It is our desire to host this corresponding event in-person and to do this safely.
-As a result, we must postpone both the competition and conference.
+The competition, held every three years, coincides with an in-person conference held at Bridwell Library on the campus of Southern Methodist University in Dallas, Texas.
+The conference includes workshops, a lecture from the most recent Helen Warren DeGolyer Competition winner about their completed binding, an exhibition of all the entries, and the announcement of the award winners.
+The conference is now scheduled for May 19 and 20, 2022.

 * * * * *

 Announcing the 2021 Helen Warren DeGolyer Bookbinding Competition at Bridwell Library, Perkins School of Theology, Southern Methodist University.

 American bookbinders are invited to propose a design binding for Five Poems by Toni Morrison, and to submit a completed binding of any work as an example of techniques they propose to use.
 Competition winners will be announced at the opening of the Helen Warren DeGolyer Exhibition for American Bookbinding at the conference on May 19 and 20, 2022.
 Proposals will be accepted until December 1, 2021.
 Please email Jesse Hunt for details about the competition book.